epfl-herus/demod/docs/source/contributing/documentation.rst

 -----------------

-If you contribute to demod, you must try to make your code easy to read and clear.
+If you want contribute to demod, you should try to make your code easy to read and clear, according to the following rules:
-You can also try to follow those rules:

 * A maximum of 79 characters per line.
 * Naming variables like_this_for_example